Using JWST transits and occultations to determine $\sim1\%$ stellar radii and temperatures of low-mass stars

 \subsection{JWST}

-\citet{Kempton:2023} observed a full white light phase curve of \thisstar \ with JWST, which included two secondary eclipses and a primary transit observed with JWST's Mid-Infrared Instrument Low Resolution Spectrometer (MIRI LRS) in the Slitless prism mode with 6.68 seconds of integration per frame. \thisstar \ was observed continuously from just before the secondary eclipse on 2022-07-20 until just after the next secondary eclipse on 2022-07-22.
+\citet{Kempton:2023} observed a full white-light phase curve of \thisstar \ with JWST, which included two secondary eclipses and a primary transit observed with JWST's Mid-Infrared Instrument low resolution spectrometer (MIRI LRS) in the Slitless prism mode with 6.68 s of integration per frame. \thisstar \ was observed continuously from just before the secondary eclipse on 2022 July 20 until just after the next secondary eclipse on 2022 July 22.
 The JWST data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
 The specific observations analyzed can be accessed via \dataset[DOI: 10.17909/19mj-5h97]{https://doi.org/10.17909/19mj-5h97}.